FDA approved for more than 25 years

 Before/after images shared by customers who have purchased varying products, including prescription based products.
 Prescription products require an online consultation with a healthcare provider who will determine if a prescription is appropriate.
 These customers’ results have not been independently verified.
 Individual results will vary.
 Customers were given free product.

-If you’re considering a stem cell hair treatment, it’s best to discuss the individual risks associated with your provider’s procedure ahead of time so you’re informed when you make your decision.
+If you’re considering a stem cell hair treatment, it’s best to discuss the individual risks with a healthcare professional so you’re informed when you make your decision.

-Your best hair loss solution might not involve surgery or potentially painful procedures.
+Hair loss solutions don’t have to involve surgery or potentially painful procedures.

 Many hair loss treatments are available online from Hims, making it easy to explore and access various options.